 It’s time to accept it – charades, Monopoly and Trivial Pursuit just won’t cut it at Christmas any more.
 We’re a nation of gamers now – glued to our smartphones and our controllers, and the festive season is one of the few times in our hectic lives where we get to indulge that digital itch.

-This year has already been a vintage for gaming, but with the winter gifting season nearly upon us, some of the biggest titles of the year are yet to be released, making for some hotly-anticipated games perfect for wrapping under the Christmas tree.
+This year has already been a vintage for gaming, but with the Christmas nearly upon us, some of the biggest titles of the year are yet to be released, making for some hotly-anticipated games perfect for wrapping under the Christmas tree.
 Whether you’re after the colourful playfulness of a Mario game for your kids Nintendo Switch, or a gritty shooter for your other half’s PlayStation 4, TechRadar's Gerald Lynch has picked out the best of the best for all gamers below.

 1. Must Play: Red Dead Redemption 2 (Xbox One, PS4)

 The one that any gamer worth their salt has been waiting for.
 Eight years since Grand Theft Auto developers Rockstar set their open world expertise loose on the Wild West, we’re returning to the age of gunslingers with Red Dead Redemption 2.
 Set to be one of the most ambitious and spectacular games ever met, you’ll be able to go anywhere and do anything as the outlaw Arthur Morgan.
 Recruit a posse, hold up banks, have a bar room brawl and ride off into the sunset on your trusty steed – if there’s a cowboy cliche you’ve ever wanted to play out, Rockstar’s spaghetti Western-turned-video game will make your day.